The U.S. Concealed Carry Association Woos NRA Members With A Focus On Family

 What The NRA Is Doing As Part Of Its Effort To Go Global

-Kevin Michalowski, executive editor of Concealed Carry Magazine, said gun owners need the NRA to lobby for them, but people appreciate the USCCA's diversity and notes 40 percent of members identify as Democrats.
+Kevin Michalowski, executive editor of Concealed Carry Magazine, said gun owners need the NRA to lobby for them but that people appreciate the USCCA's diversity.
+He notes that 40% of members identify as Democrats.

-"We are not divisive, we are not exclusive," Michalowski said.
+"We are not divisive; we are not exclusive," Michalowski said.
 "We want everyone who wants to defend themselves to be part of this organization and to learn from us."

 While USCCA does not have a presence in Washington, Schmidt has donated to several Republican legislative candidates.
 He also lobbies for Supreme Court cases involving Second Amendment rights.

-But Schmidt's current focus is getting to that one million member mark.
+But Schmidt's current focus is getting to that 1 million-member mark.

-"A lot of people, when they hear anything about firearm, they think about the NRA," he said.
-"This mentality of out of my cold dead hands.
-We see the firearm as simply a very efficient tool to get to the endgame, which is what we want of protecting my family and loved ones."
+"A lot of people, when they hear anything about firearms, they think about the NRA," he said.
+"This mentality of 'out of my cold, dead hands.'
+We see the firearm as simply a very efficient tool to get to the endgame, which is what we want, of protecting my family and loved ones."

-As we enter 2020 and gun control again becomes a national talking point, the NRA and USCCA will both be fighting for Second Amendment protections.
-And for members.
+With 2020 quickly approaching, gun control is likely to become a national talking point again.
+The NRA and USCCA will both be fighting for Second Amendment protections, and for members.